coreyja/coreyja-blog/source/blog/20181124-coreyja-dot-com-contrast-improvements.html.md

 You can see the current contrast ratio is 7.23.
 The `AA` rating is the lower acceptable value, while `AAA` is the ideal value.
 I tried to make sure all my colors were above the `AAA` category.
 With this current background color and font-size, the `AA` value is 4.5, and the `AAA` value is 7.0.
 On the color chart, you can see a white line that is overlayed on the colors.
 This represents the `AAA` contrast ratio, if you pick any color under that curve, the contrast ratio will be greater than or equal to 7.0.

 Chrome also has a built in tool for checking the contrast ratios, which I used extensively when playing around with the different colors for my blog.
-To access this do to the `Audits` tab in the Devtools, and select the `Accessibility` audit.
+To access this go to the `Audits` tab in the Devtools, and select the `Accessibility` audit.
 One of the things this audit will do is check the contrast ratio of your font colors.

 ## Font Colors